marcolussetti/hacktoberfest-detector/README.md

 ### Chrome / Chromium

-Until it gets onto the Chrome Web Store (soon?), you will need to:
+Install from the Chrome Web Store: https://chrome.google.com/webstore/detail/hacktoberfest-detector/nnhdnknkgcgamopigjbadnmocnemhbin

+Alternatively, you can install any beta releases by:

 - Download this repository somewhere, as a folder
 - Browse to chrome://extensions/